 The different ways of understanding the knowledge of education have generated a necessary diversity of theoretical knowledge of education, depending on the type of problems that are being analysed.
-Sometimes we will need substantive theories of education (to explain and understand education in our own concepts); Sometimes we will need practical theories and interpretive theories (to guide the intervention towards socially prescribed ends or to understand the educational intervention in terms validated by other consolidated disciplines, such as Psychology, Sociology, et cetera); and, sometimes, we will need philosophical theories (in plural) of education, which focus on knowing the consequences that are derived for education, in plural, are made) and, sometimes, we will need philosophical theory of education (in the singular) that focuses on making phenomenological, dialectical, critical-hermeneutical or linguistic analysis of an end in itself, studying the internal logic of the end within the conceptual system of 'education', et cetera (this is how the philosophy of education or philosophical theory).
+Sometimes we will need substantive theories of education (to explain and understand education in our own concepts); Sometimes we will need practical theories and interpretive theories (to guide the intervention towards socially prescribed ends or to understand the educational intervention in terms validated by other consolidated disciplines, such as Psychology, Sociology, et cetera); and, sometimes, we will need philosophical theories (in plural) of education, which focus on knowing the consequences that are derived for education from a certain conception of life (this is how philosophies of education or philosophical theories of education, in plural, are made) and, sometimes, we will need philosophical theory of education (in the singular) that focuses on making phenomenological, dialectical, critical-hermeneutical or linguistic analysis of an end in itself, studying the internal logic of the end within the conceptual system of 'education', et cetera (this is how the philosophy of education or philosophical theory of education, in the singular, is done).